 15. "The Space Movie" was produced to celebrate the 10th anniversary of the Moon landings

-First released in 1979, "The Space Movie" is an interesting take on the Moon landings that occurred a decade before.
-Produced on request by NASA, this 78-minute-long documentary is narrated by Ed Bishop (a famous contemporary actor) as is, frankly, is a space documentary classic.
+First released in 1979, "The Space Movie" is an exciting take on the Moon landings that occurred a decade before.
+Produced on request by NASA, this 78-minute-long documentary is narrated by Ed Bishop (a famous contemporary actor) and is a space documentary classic.

-Featuring an amazing musical score produced by Mike Oldfield (of Tubular Bells fame) it is a musical journey through our solar system and beyond.
-It features breathtaking images of the universe around us and really is an epic watch.
+Featuring an excellent musical score produced by Mike Oldfield (of Tubular Bells fame), it is a musical journey through our solar system and beyond.
+It features breathtaking images of the universe and is an epic watch.

 16. "The Farthest" traces the journey of Voyager 1 and 2

 An Irish production, "The Farthest" chronicles the history of mankind's farthest objects sent into space.
-Originally released in 2017, this documentary offers an interesting insight into the only objects created by man to ever leave our solar system.
+Initially released in 2017, this documentary offers a fascinating insight into the only things created by man ever to leave our solar system.

-17. "Moonwalk One" is another amazing documentary chronically the history-making events of Apollo 11
+17. "Moonwalk One" is another fantastic documentary chronically the history-making events of Apollo 11

-It is a feature-length production that portrays the massive technological investment, and achievements made to ensure the mission's success.
-If you are in need of some inspiration, this space documentary certainly fits the bill.
+It is a feature-length production that portrays the massive technological investment and achievements made to ensure the mission's success.
+If you need some inspiration, this space documentary certainly fits the bill.

 18. "Earthrise" is another fascinating documentary for space lovers